DDLund/Solar-powerplant-analysis/README.md

 ## Contents
 The work is written in R markdown.
 The contents are as folows:

-The data (power yields and weather sensors) -
+The data (power yields and weather sensors for two plants) -
 ```
 Powerplant Data
 ```